 Edward Frenkel is a professor of mathematics at the University of California, Berkeley, which he joined in 1997 after being on the faculty at Harvard University.
-He is a member of the American Academy of Arts and Sciences, a Fellow and a member of the Council of the American Mathematical Society, and the winner of the Hermann Weyl Prize in mathematical physics.
-Frenkel has authored three books and over eighty scholarly articles in academic journals, and he has lectured on his work around the world.
-His YouTube videos have garnered over 5 million views combined.
+He is a member of the American Academy of Arts and Sciences, a Fellow of the American Mathematical Society, and the winner of the Hermann Weyl Prize in mathematical physics.
+Frenkel’s research is on the interface of mathematics and quantum physics, with an emphasis on the Langlands Program, which he describes as a Grand Unified Theory of mathematics.
+He has authored three books and over eighty scholarly articles in academic journals, and he has lectured on his work around the world.
+His YouTube videos have garnered millions of views.

 Frenkel’s latest book Love and Math was a New York Times bestseller, has been named one of the Best Books of the year by both Amazon and iBooks, and won the Euler Book Prize from the Mathematical Association of America.
-It has been published in 17 languages.
-Frenkel has also co-produced, co-directed and played the lead in the film Rites of Love and Math (2010).
+It has been published in 18 languages.
+Frenkel has also co-produced, co-directed and played the lead in the film Rites of Love and Math.